richardtallent/vue-simple-calendar/README.md

 ### event

 This optional named slot **replaces** the `div.event` for each event (not just the contents of the event element, the entire element).
-Use this if you want to override entirely how events are rendered.
+Use this if you want to override *entirely* how events are rendered.
 For example, on a small mobile device, you may want to show just a thin stripe, dots, or icons to indicate events, without titles or times.

+This slot passes three scoped variables:
+- `event`: the calendar event
-This slot passes two scoped variables: `event`, the calendar event, and `weekStartDate`, the date of the first day of the week being rendered.
+- `weekStartDate`: the date of the first day of the week being rendered
+- `zIndex`: the `z-index` that you should apply to the style of your event markup so it properly overlaps its own week but not the next

 Note that `event` is a version of the calendar event **customized** to be shown on that week's row, it's not the bare event pulled from the `events` prop.
 This customized version parses and defaults the `startDate` and `endDate`, defaults missing `id` to a random number, defaults a blank title to "Untitled", and adds a number of `classes` values based on the position and role of the event as shown for that week (whether it continues from the previous week, etc.).
 The original event is passed back as `event.originalEvent`.

 ## Customizing the Look and Feel